alexlawrence/declarative/README.md

 });
 ```

-The id of a mapping identifies it for later use.
-The prefix describes the string that is put before the type attribute of an element.
+The _id_ of a mapping identifies it for later use.
+The _prefix_ describes the string that is put before the type when used as an attribute of an element.
-While it accepts any string it should normalky start with 'data-' to make use of HTML5 valid data attributes.
+While it accepts any string it should normally start with "data-" to make use of HTML5 valid data attributes.
-The types array describes the valid types declarative should consider when applying the mapping.
+The _types_ array describes the valid types declarative should consider when applying the mapping.
-The callback function is called for every match of the mapping when applied.
+The _callback_ function is called for every match of the mapping when applied.
 Parameters for the callback are the DOM element, the type without the prefix and the options as an object.

-To apply the above mapping to the HTML all we have to do is write the following:
+Applying the above mapping to the DOM is done by writing the following:

 ```javascript
 declarative.apply('counter').to(document);